Terreii/Terreii.github.io/portfolio.md

 The [original version](https://github.com/Terreii/shift-calendar-rt/tree/gh-pages) is one of my oldest projects.
 But I realized, that it would be easier to re-write it than update it.

 With the new version I focused almost exclusively a mobile experience.
-With a release size of 459kb (the bundle with 94,51kb) I'm on a good way.
+With a release size of 459kb (the bundle with 94,51kb no gzip) I'm on a good way.

 It is a [PWA](https://en.wikipedia.org/wiki/Progressive_web_applications) and would pass as [JAMstack](https://jamstack.org/), but without a API-backend.
 At the moment it is *only in German* (because it is a utility app for my work).
 With it I learned a lot about making a web-app accessible for people with little to almost no computer knowledge.